 Draining & Drying Spinach Before Freezing

-The last step is to drain the spinach and dry it.
+The last step is to drain the spinach.
 I have a salad spinner that I use to spin the water off.
 If you don’t have one, you can simply drain it in a colander, then spread it out on paper towels and blot dry.

 My good friend Cindy has a great method of spinning her salad that I think would work here too.
 Drain your spinach, and then place it in a tea towel.
 Bring up the corners of the towel, forming a sort of a sack of spinach.
 Give it a whirl.
 Go ahead and spin it around.
 The water will be spun out into the towel.

-What you choose to pack in is a personal choice but I do recommend considering freezer bags for greens.
+What you choose to pack in is a personal choice.
+You can choose,

 Freezing in freezer bags